-When designing the structure and taxonomy of your Asset Bank, unfortunately, there is no silver bullet - every implementation is unique and there is always customisations you can make to optimise the experience for your users.
+When designing the structure and taxonomy of your Asset Bank, unfortunately, there is no silver bullet - every implementation is unique and there are always customisations you can make to optimise the user experience.

 Structuring your Asset Bank

-One of the most important things in your Asset Bank is, quite simply, your assets!
 The easier it is for your users to find the assets they are looking for, the more effective your system will be.
-The most common way that users will find assets is to browse through your Folder hierarchy, navigating the sub-folders to find the area they are looking for.
+The most common way that users will find assets is to browse through your Folder hierarchy, navigating the sub-folders to find the asset(s) they are looking for.
 Often, even if using search options, selecting the relevant folders is a key way of narrowing down your search results in order to find the correct asset.

 Having an effective structure with descriptive Folder names is important as this text is also used during search queries - this means that if, for example, your asset is already in a Folder called "Stock photography" then you don't need a separate Attribute that specifies whether the image is owner or stock as this would be duplicated information.
-Reducing this duplication makes the system much easier for people uploading assets to your system as the process will be much faster and less frustrating: gone are the days of re-keying information in multiple areas!
+Reducing this duplication makes the system much easier for people uploading assets to your system as the process will be much faster and less frustrating.

 Determining your Folder structure

 Folders are particularly important as they form the basic structure to store your assets.
 Folders are also used to control your permissions, as users may have different access on a folder-by-folder basis.
 Sub-folders can also have unique permission if you need to segregate certain assets, but it is important to avoid unnecessary folder depth as it can make the system time-consuming to browse.